minio/docs/source/operations/concepts/healing.rst

 On each scanning pass, MinIO uses a hash of the object name to select one out of every 1,024 objects to check.

-If any object is found to have lost data shards, MinIO heals the object from available parity shards.
+If any object is found to have lost shards, MinIO heals the object from available shards.
 By default, MinIO does *not* check for :term:`bit rot` corruption using the scanner.
 This can be an expensive operation to perform and the risk of bit rot across multiple disks is low.